-After breakfast, we continue exploring Hue.
-Your day starts with a short visit to Thanh Toan Village where we can see the lively morning market.
+After breakfast, we will continue exploring Hue.
+Your day will start with a short visit to Thanh Toan Village, where we can see the lively morning market.
 This is where the locals come to buy their daily food.
 Nearby are the 300-year-old Thanh Toan bridge and a Cultural Museum where you can visit and talk to the locals.

-For lunch, it is your choice of one of below options:
+For lunch, it will be your choice of one of below options:

 Option 1: Taste Hue local food, special cake such as Banh Beo, Nam, Loc…(water fern cake, steamed rice pancake with shrimp and rice dumpling cake ) that made by rice flour.
 And try Bun Bo Hue (Hue beef noodle soup) in Dong Ba Market, where you can see a lot of ingredients for food, and explore the local life.